chiabre/wyoming-kokoro/README.md

 python3 -m wyoming_kokoro --cpu --speed 1.1
 ```
 #### ⚙️ Configuration Options
 These parameters match the latest wyoming-kokoro implementation.
-If no model or voices file is specified, the server will auto-detect the first available files in your --data-dir.
+If no model or voices file is specified, the server will auto-detect the first available files in your `--data-dir`.

 | Parameter | Type | Default | Description |
 | :--- | :--- | :--- | :--- |